 - Post-purchase dissonance – definition and backstory

-- What you risk not taking after-purchase experience into account
+- What do you risk not taking after-purchase experience into account?

 - Real-life examples